-Name of Committee Work Done Issues Addressed Audit Reviewed/Approved/Submitted the Final There were no issues addressed Draft 2011 FS to the Board for approval Audit Committee.
-Nominations Pre-screened, shortlisted, and presented to There were no issues addressed by the the Board for their acceptance and Nominations Committee. approval, the names of the candidates for election to the Board of Directors and Independent Directors in the Annual Meeting of the Stockholders held on 19 December 2012.
-Compliance Formulated the mission vision statement of There were no issues addressed by the the Corporation and accomplished the PSE Compliance Committee.
-Corporate Governance Scorecard Remuneration Newly- formed committee (Members were There were no issues addressed by the elected at the Organizational Meeting of Remuneration Committee the Board held on 19 December 2012)
+Name of Committee Work Done Issues Addressed Audit Reviewed/Approved/Submitted the Final There were no issues addressed by the Draft FS for the Fiscal Year ending 31 Audit Committee.
+March 2014 to the Board for approval Nominations Pre-screened, shortlisted, and presented to There were no issues addressed by the the Board for their acceptance and Nominations Committee. approval, the names of the candidates for election to the Board of Directors and